 Requirements Level of Compliance Arrangements in Place (iii) Where appropriate, independent professional observers; and Not Compliant There are no independent professional observers of Committee or Panel business.
-It is considered that: the diversity of representation; (employers, pensioner and Unions) the training arrangements; the annual audit process; and access to existing professional advisors (iv) Expert advisors (on an ad-hoc basis).
-Full Compliance pension fund business.
-Support for the Pensions Committee and Pensions Panel is provided by the undernoted advisors: actuary and investments, Hymans Robertson corporate governance, PIRC Ltd investment managers and custodian, as required.
+It is considered that: the diversity of representation; (employers, pensioner and Unions) the training arrangements; the annual audit process; and access to existing professional advisors provide robust and adequate scrutiny of pension fund business. (iv) Expert advisors (on an ad-hoc basis).
+Full Compliance Support for the Pensions Committee and Pensions Panel is provided by the undernoted advisors: • actuary and investments, Hymans Robertson • corporate governance, PIRC Ltd • investment managers and custodian, as required.

-(b) That where lay members sit on a main or secondary Panel members who are co-opted onto committee, they are treated equally in terms of the Pensions Committee have equality of access to papers and meetings, training and are given access to papers, meetings and training full opportunity to contribute to the decision making Full Compliance and have full opportunity to contribute to process, with or without voting rights. the decision making process, including the right to vote.
+(b) That where lay members sit on a main or secondary Panel members who are co-opted onto committee, they are treated equally in terms of the Pensions Committee have equality of access to papers and meetings, training and are given access to papers, meetings and training full opportunity to contribute to the decision making and have full opportunity to contribute to process, with or without voting rights. the decision making process, including the right to vote.